SaydsC/PandS-Project/README.md

 4.  import sys
 5.  import seaborn as sns

 I created Iris dataset from online resources and saved as csv file called iris.csv.
 There were many references recommending importing the data set through sklearn but I opted to create my own file and specify the column titles.
-I also work largely with excel and I wanted to be able to practise bringing these in to my programming learning.
-I used pandas as pd and created a command to read in the CSV file;
+I also work largely with excel and I wanted to be able to practise bringing these data sets into my programming learning.
+Using pandas I wrote a command to read in the CSV file;

   `data = pd.read_csv("iris.csv")`